dascentral/laravel-starter/README.md

 ## Introduction

-Rather than having a template repository for new Laravel Projects, I’m going after a step-by-step script that outlines the changes that I typically make and why.
+Rather than having a template repository for new Laravel Projects, I'm going after a step-by-step script that outlines the changes that I typically make and why.
 I feel this approach will be easier to maintain and will provide more value to guests.

 This repository customizes a new [Laravel 12](https://laravel.com/docs/12.x) application.
 Instructions are accurate as of June 2025.